-Advanced Inspection Service (AIS) inspects homes, condos, multi-family houses and commercial buildings throughout North and Central Texas.
-Our TREC-licensed real estate inspectors have decades of experience with residential and commercial properties in the Dallas neighborhoods of Park Cities, Frisco and Plano, TX.
-We also have many happy clients in the Austin area including Round Rock, Georgetown, Lakeway and Cedar Park.
+Advanced Inspection Service (AIS) inspects homes, condos and commercial buildings throughout North and Central Texas.
+Our TREC-licensed real estate inspectors have decades of experience with residential and commercial properties.
+We have conducted hundreds of home inspections in Frisco, McKinney and Plano TX.
+AIS also has many happy clients in the Austin area including Round Rock, Georgetown, Lakeway and Cedar Park.

 Choosing a Texas Real Estate Inspector

 Texas home buyers looking for a real estate inspector should consider several factors:

 - Is the inspector licensed by the Texas Real Estate Commission (TREC) and certified by the Texas Association of Real Estate Inspectors (TAREI)?

 - Does he or she have experience inspecting the same type and age of home you are considering, and in the same geographical area?

 - Is the real estate inspector recommended by your realtor and/or lender on the basis of previous Texas property inspections?